List of drugs banned by the World Anti-Doping Agency: Therapeutic use exemptions

 Therapeutic use exemption (TUE) is a term used by WADA and the United States Anti-Doping Agency to denote banned substances that athletes may be "required to take to treat an illness or condition".
 These exemptions are regulated by the International Standard for Therapeutic Use Exemptions (ISTUE).
 The detection of such substances in samples is labelled by WADA as an "adverse analytical finding" (AAF), which is distinct from "anti-doping rules violations" (ADRV).

+Methods

+Prohibited methods include manipulation of blood components (e.g. autologous red blood cell transfer, "blood doping"), manipulation of samples, and gene doping.
+These are prohibited at all times.